Michel Otañez: Arizona Diamondbacks

 On November 14, 2022, Otañez signed a minor league contract with the Arizona Diamondbacks.
 In 32 appearances split between the Double–A Amarillo Sod Poodles and Triple–A Reno Aces, he compiled a 6.08 ERA with 61 strikeouts across 37 innings of work.
 Otañez elected free agency following the season on November 6.
 On November 14, he re–signed with the Diamondbacks on a new minor league deal, but the contract ultimately fell through.

-Oakland Athletics
+Oakland Athletics / Athletics

 On December 9, 2023, Otañez signed a minor league contract with the Oakland Athletics organization.
 In 22 appearances for the Triple–A Las Vegas Aviators, he recorded a 3.99 ERA with 45 strikeouts across 29 1/3 innings pitched.
 On June 9, 2024, Otañez was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut the next day.
+Otañez made 36 appearances for Oakland during his rookie campaign, compiling a 1–0 record and 3.44 ERA with 55 strikeouts and one save over 34 innings of work.

+Otañez pitched in six games for the Athletics in 2025, but struggled to a 13.50 ERA with six strikeouts across 5 1/3 innings pitched.

 Texas Rangers

 On November 5, 2025, Otañez was claimed off waivers by the Texas Rangers.
+Otañez was optioned to the Triple-A Round Rock Express to begin the 2026 season.
+After struggling to a 6.15 ERA across 26 1/3 innings, Otañez was designated for assignment by the Rangers on June 13, 2026.
+He cleared waivers and was sent outright to Round Rock on June 18.
+On September 18, Otañez's contract was selected by the Rangers.